Recipe of the Month

 Be creative!

 Don't be concerned about using too much blacken.
 The flour really cuts any heat from the spices.
-I order to have a light taste of them, you've got to use more than you think you should.
+In order to have a light taste of them, you've got to use more than you think you should.

 1. Mix up the dry ingredients for the "First Mix" in a medium sized bowl.